-A natural number greater than 1 that is not prime.
+A composite number is a natural number greater than 1 that is not prime.
+Note that 4 is the smallest composite number.
 Therefore, a composite number has more than two factors.
 For example, 15 is a composite number since it has four factors: 1, 3, 5, and 15.
 Composite numbers can always be written as a product of primes.
 For example, $20 = 2 \times 2 \times 5$ .